php-fig/per-coding-style/migration-2.0.md

 [abstract|final] [public|protected|private] [static] [readonly]
 [type] name

-Furthermore all keywords must be on a single line and MUST be separated by a single space.
+Furthermore, all keywords must be on a single line and MUST be separated by a single space.

 ## [Section 4.7 - Method and Function Calls](https://www.php-fig.org/per/coding-style/#47-method-and-function-calls)